 - Blender: Obviously you'll need something to blend all the ingredients together.
 This Ninja blender is affordable and does a great job!

 - Mason Jars: This isn't essential for this recipe, but if you're trying to recreate the look of a freakshake, you're going to want to get a mason jar.
 You can see from the pictures just how cute the presentation looks.

-- Toppings: Another optional, but highly recommended piece of these Skrewball milkshakes.
-I used chocolate sauce, graham crackers, Reese's cup (large and mini), and cookie dough bites.
+- Toppings: Another optional, but a highly recommended piece of these Skrewball milkshakes.
+I used chocolate sauce, graham crackers, Reese's cups (large and mini), and cookie dough bites.
 And of course, don't forget the whipping cream (get the stuff made with real cream - it's so much better).

 - Straws: Straws are both functional and add a nice presentation to the milkshake!

 Recipe Frequently Asked Questions

 Of course!
 I found that vanilla allows the flavor of the Skrewball peanut butter whiskey to best shine.
 However, feel free to try out chocolate ice cream, or another flavor of your choice.
 Who knows what new, delicious flavors you might discover!

 Nope!
 You can use whatever you have on hand.
 Just remember that whole milk or even heavy whipping cream will result in a richer, heavier milkshake.
 On the other hand, plant-based milk will yield a lighter version.

 If you want to make a freakshake, you'll need to use both servings listed on the recipe card below.
 Grab a large mason jar, lots of toppings, and get to decorating.
 Make sure to check out the recipe video for some tips on decorating!